 Many gardeners will still plant out their potatoes on Good Friday in a superstitious move to ensure a good crop.
 This superstition apparently comes from from the sixteenth century, when potatoes were first introduced to Britain.
 The belief arose that potatoes, because they grew underground, were the Devil’s food.
 So to keep the evil at bay, potatoes were planted on Good Friday and watered with holy water.

 Finding a Four-Leaf Clover

-We all know of the superstition that to find a four-leaf clover brings luck with each of the four leaves represents hope, faith, love and luck.
-This one goes back to the biblical story of Adam and Eve where Eve was cast out of the Garden of Eden.
-She apparently, took with her a four-leaf clover so that she would still carry a tiny piece of paradise.
+We all know of the superstition that to find a four-leaf clover brings luck with each of the four leaves representing hope, faith, love, and luck.
+This one goes back to the biblical story of Adam and Eve, where Eve was cast out of the Garden of Eden.
+She, apparently, took with her a four-leaf clover so that she would still carry a tiny piece of paradise.